ACT Criminal Law

 How likely is bail to be granted?

-When the court grants a person bail it has the power to impose a range of conditions.
-The conditions that are imposed on a person’s bail will depend on the nature of their alleged offending, their criminal history and what concerns the court has about their behaviour while on bail.
+When the court grants a person bail it has the power to impose a range of conditions to address any concerns the court has about their behaviour while on bail.

 Bail conditions relating to treatment and rehabilitation can also be imposed where the offending was related to drug or alcohol use.